Ali Al-Bulaihi

-Ali Hadi Mohammed Al-Bulaihi (عَلِيّ هَادِي مُحَمَّد الْبُلَيْهِيّ; born 21 November 1989) is a Saudi who plays as a centre-back for Saudi Pro League club Al Hilal and the Saudi Arabia national team.
+Ali Hadi Mohammed Al-Bulaihi (عَلِيّ هَادِي مُحَمَّد الْبُلَيْهِيّ; born 21 November 1989) is a Saudi Arabian professional football player who plays as a centre-back for Saudi Pro League club Al-Shabab.

 Club career

 Al-Bulaihi started his career at Al-Amal where he spent three years before joining Al-Nahda in 2014.
 On 23 July 2015, he joined Al-Fateh.

 Al-Hilal

 On 21 June 2017, Al-Hilal signed Al Bulaihi on a free transfer.
 He signed a three-year contract with the club.

-In April 2024, in a derby match against rival team Al Nassr, he gathered some controversy after being elbowed by Cristiano Ronaldo after trying to intimidate him, resulting in a red card for Ronaldo and a yellow card for Al-Bulaihi.
+In April 2024, in a derby match against rival team Al Nassr, he courted controversy after being elbowed by Cristiano Ronaldo following attempts to intimidate him, resulting in a red card for Ronaldo and a yellow card for Al-Bulaihi.

+On 1 February 2026, Al-Bulaihi joined Al-Shabab on loan for six-month.
+On 30 August 2026, he departed Al-Hilal following a contractual settlement.
+Two days later, he returned to Al-Shabab, signing a one-year contract.